 It can be a criminal offence if you receive too much Housing Benefit or Council Tax Support because you didn't tell us straight away about a change in your circumstances.
 Make sure you always let us know as soon as anything changes.

 Tell us if you have received an overpayment

-What can I do if I would like my Housing Benefit or Council Tax Support to be awarded from an earlier date?
+If you need your Housing Benefit or Council Tax Support to be awarded from an earlier date

 You can ask for your claim to be backdated up to 6 months, however you need to show a good cause for not claiming earlier.
 If you or your partner are aged over 60 you can request for the claim to be backdated for 3 months without having to show continuous good cause.